 RSU taxes for dual-income tech couples

-Two RSU incomes in one household can compress brackets faster. coordinate W-4 and estimated payments.
+Two RSU incomes in one household can compress brackets faster — coordinate W-4 and estimated payments.

 Rates and rules change.
-Check the tax year and last-reviewed date on each page, then confirm against IRS or state guidance before you file.
+Content is reviewed for tax year 2026.
+Check the last-reviewed date and methodology on each page, then confirm against IRS or state guidance before you file.

 Spot an outdated rate or date?